gueguet/problem_solving_python/README.md

 Algortihm problems solved with Python.
 Problems from Codewars / Codingame / or others

-List of algorithms :
+Codewars problems :
-- JadenCasingString : Capitalize every first character of every word in a sentence
+- jaden_casing_strings : Capitalize every first character of every word in a sentence
-- DirectoryContent : Print all the files inside a given directory
+- directory_content : Print all the files inside a given directory
-- Toeplitz : Matrix in which the elements on any given diagonal from top left to bottom right are identical.
+- toeplitz : Matrix in which the elements on any given diagonal from top left to bottom right are identical.

+Breaking the code interview version 6 :
+- check_permutations
+- is_unique
+- one_away
+- plaindrome_permutations
+- rotate matrix
+- string_compression